Itinerary: Park of the Monsters in Bomarzo, Castiglione in Teverina, Civita di Bagnoregio

 Tuscia and its Etruscan evidence in Civita di Bagnoregio

-During this tour, we will visit Tuscia, a real, authentic area of Italy that has been inhabited since the Etruscan Era.
+During this tour, you will visit Tuscia, a real, authentic area in Italy that has been inhabited since the Etruscan Era.
 In fact, Tuscia was the homeland of the ancient Etruscans.
 Today, this area is located in the region of Lazio, not far from Rome and mostly around the city of Viterbo.
 So, you will discover history, art, and culture of bygone days visiting this area.

-Let's start from the city of Viterbo.
-Take the regional route SS675 first, and then SP20 until you get to the Park of the Monsters (Parco dei Mostri) located in Bomarzo.
+Let's start out from Viterbo.
+Take the regional route to get to the Park of the Monsters (Parco dei Mostri) located in Bomarzo.

 Park of the Monsters in Bomarzo (pic n°4 - 5)

 The Park of the Monsters was designed by architect Pirro Ligorio, one of the greatest Italian architects of the 16th century, at the request of Prince Pier Francesco Orsini (called also "Vicino").
 After the death of his wife, Prince Vicino wanted to create a unique and magnificent work in her memory, something that would "astonish" everyone.
 That is why this park was born for.